-This is your opportunity to learn to be a music supervisor, and launch a career selecting and synch licensing songs for TV, film, advertising, branding, video games, streaming content and more.
+This course also teaches you something equally powerful: How to transform into a music supervisor yourself, and launch a career selecting and synch licensing songs for TV, film, advertising, branding, video games, streaming content and more.
 The “Music Supervision 101” online course was created by the authors of the definitive textbook on the topic, “Music Supervision: The Complete Guide to Selecting Music for Movies, TV, Games & New Media”.

-The course represents a wealth of information, with 11 comprehensive units each providing an hour+ of exclusive video delving into every topic in dynamic detail.
-Go beyond the book with deeper insights and projects, plus discussions that connect you to your community of aspiring music supervisors and synch-savvy artists — and unlock the magic of music and media that’s essential to the fast-expanding world of content creation.
+It represents a wealth of information, with 11 comprehensive units each providing an hour+ of exclusive video delving into every topic in dynamic detail.
+Go beyond the book with deeper insights derived from the authors’ personal experience in the field, interactive projects that they personally evaluate, plus discussions that connect you to your community of aspiring music supervisors and synch-savvy artists.

 Think the music supervisor has final say over what track plays out in a national ad campaign?
 Think again!
 Plus, learn who the music supervisor’s real best friend is on a production, and much more.